philipturner/transimpedance-amplifier/README.md

 I am returning to the KiCad project, currently in the stage of specifying the symbolic schematic.
 I've specifically declared PCB geometry and footprints out of scope.
 When downloading part symbols from vendor websites, I neglect the footprints and 3D models.
 However, I'm aware of the specific package.
 For example, I chose the THT package over the SMT package for the voltage regulators.
 Although the part becomes larger, the pin count reduces from 8 to 3; the pin mapping is more direct.
 Everywhere else, I prefer an SMT package if possible.

-I will rename the hierarchical sheets for the transimpedance amplifiers, avoid words that start with a number.
+I will rename the hierarchical sheets for the transimpedance amplifiers, avoiding words that start with a number.
 I will also attempt to create a deeper level of hierarchy for the 2 stages of the 2-part TIA.
 Then, I will copy as many part symbols as possible, for everything except small resistors, small capacitors, and reversible connection ports.

 Tomorrow, I should be able to start specifying in/out lines for each module.
 For example, distributing regulated voltages from the power module to each client module.
 The low-frequency decoupling capacitor and voltage divider for the AD8615's ±5 V lines will probably be encapsulated within the sub-sheet of the 2-stage TIA.
 All other regulators have their networks specified in the power module.